pchapin/augusta/README.md

 Two tutorials, also in DocBook format, are provided.
 One targets Ada programmers wishing to learn Scala, and the other targets Scala programmers wishing to learn Ada.

-The internal documentation can be built using scaladoc with the Ant build script provided.
-You can launch targets in this script from inside IntelliJ or you can execute ant at a console prompt to build the various documentation targets.
-There is a separate scaladoc build for each module.
-The resulting documentation is put into the 'doc' folder.

 Testing
 -------

-Each IntelliJ module has an associated collection of test cases.
-They are stored in the 'test' folder of each module.
+Each SBT project has associated tests.
+They are stored in the 'test' folder of each project, as usual for SBT.
 All tests use the ScalaTest testing framework.
-You can define IntelliJ run configurations as appropriate to execute them.

 Testing of the standard library is currently done with GNAT and the AUnit test framework.
 After loading stdlibrary.gpr into GPS as described above you can build and run the test program from